 Kafka MirrorMaker replicates data between two Kafka clusters, within or across data centers.

-Using producers and consumers, MirrorMaker consumes messages from the (source) primary cluster and writes them to the (target) secondary cluster.
+MirrorMaker takes messages from a source Kafka cluster and writes them to a target Kafka cluster.

 Kafka Bridge provides an API for integrating HTTP-based clients with a Kafka cluster.